Qaramirzey Massacre: Background

-At the midnight, a Besleney cavalryman named Krimzheriy Dokhushoqo, who was serving in Veliaminov's army, approached Karamirzey, his face covered to avoid recognition.
+At the midnight, a Besleney cavalryman named Krimzheriy Dokhushoqo, who was serving in Veliaminov's army, approached Qaramirzey, his face covered to avoid recognition.
 He knocked on Aliy's window and said he needed to speak with him.
-Aliy went outside, and Dokhushoqo told him that despite he is serving to Russian army, he felt pity for the villagers and that the Russians would attack either today or tomorrow.
-After the Dokhushoqo left the village, Karamirza gathered the village council.
+Aliy went outside, and Dokhushoqo told him that despite he is serving to Russian army, he felt pity for the townspeople and that the Russians would attack either today or tomorrow.
+After the Dokhushoqo left the town, Qaramirza gathered the town council.
 During the meeting, Aliy acknowledged the warnings he had received multiple times in the past, all of which had turned out to be false.
-The village leaders reasoned that in order for the Russians to reach Karamirzey, they would have to pass through Besleney villages, and if they did, they would likely attack the Besleney villages first, allowing them to be alerted in advance.
-Karamirzey said that if an attack occurred and he died, he instruckted everyone to tell others that Dokhushoqo had warned them.
-Consequently, they decided not to abandon the village.
+The town leaders reasoned that in order for the Russians to reach Qaramirzey, they would have to pass through Besleney villages, and if they did, they would likely attack the Besleney villages first, allowing them to be alerted in advance.
+Qaramirzey said that if an attack occurred and he died, he instruckted everyone to tell others that Dokhushoqo had warned them.
+Consequently, they decided not to abandon the town.
 Despite the conclusion, Kabardians were worried and stayed awake through the night.
 However, when no attack came, they fell asleep at dawn.

-Dokhushoqo returned to Veliaminov's army and reported that the Kabardians had learned of the attack and left the village, and that there was nothing left to attack.
+Dokhushoqo returned to Veliaminov's army and reported that the Kabardians had learned of the attack and left the town, and that there was nothing left to attack.
 General Veliaminov was skeptical of his report.
-Another Besleney, Ali Shagur (Shavogur in some sources), who was a guide to Veliaminov's army, told Veliaminov that Dokhushoqo was a traitor and a liar, and that he would go to the village and find out the truth.
-When Ali Shagur returned and reported that the villagers were in their place, Dokhushoqo was arrested and beheaded.
-Veliaminov ordered Bekovich to surround the village from all corners until reinforcements arrived, and then Bekovich's army deployed inside the pine forest around the village (except for the cliff leading to the river).
+Another Besleney, Ali Shagur (Shavogur in some sources), who was a guide to Veliaminov's army, told Veliaminov that Dokhushoqo was a traitor and a liar, and that he would go to the town and find out the truth.
+When Ali Shagur returned and reported that the townspeople were in their place, Dokhushoqo was arrested and beheaded.
+Veliaminov ordered Bekovich to surround the town from all corners until reinforcements arrived, and then Bekovich's army deployed inside the pine forest around the town (except for the cliff leading to the river).